 Holding Hands and Fixing Vulnerabilities

-We followed a template when engaging with different sites and things generally went smoothly, generally…
+We followed a template when engaging with different sites, and things went smoothly, generally…

 - Gained a baseline of their compliance posture by running weekly vulnerability scans on their entire network space.